 I had a different idea when I made this.
 It wasn’t supposed to be a pie at all, but that’s what it turned into, just in slab form.
 I love slab pies for parties because they feed a crowd, and are easier to serve in small portions.
 So those “small piece” folks can get what they want without having to cut a slice of pie into slivers.

 You can serve this with ice cream if you want, I’m sure it would be delicious, but I don’t think you need to.
-If you’re looking for a rich, decadent dessert to serve for a holiday dinner, this one is it.
+If you’re looking for a rich, decadent dessert to serve for a special dinner, this one is it.

 - 1/2 cup melted butter